mariogc55/JK.bat/README.md

 ## The JK2.bat

-It is desing to be edited an overcharge the cpu of a computer if it keeps on running.
+It is desing to be edited in amount of reps an overcharge the cpu of a computer if it keeps on running.
 Have fun.

+## The JK3.bat

+It is a mix of JK and JK2, uses the animations from JK and randomly uses one for each window it opens.
+An also, can edit to chosse the amount of windows created on variable "reps" like JK 2